 According to the law, asylum seekers can be detained:

-- In order to verify and establish their identity or nationality in case of a clear doubt, especially if the circumstances of the case suggest that the applicant could have obtained identification documents in the country of origin, but left the country of origin without a document; or provided false information, forged documents or withheld important information or documents about his or her identity or nationality; or if he or she is likely to have maliciously destroyed or disposed of an identity document or a travel document or other document which could be used to establish his or her identity or nationality.
+- In order to verify and establish their identity or nationality in case of a clear doubt, especially if the circumstances of the case suggest that the applicant could have obtained identification documents in the country of origin, but left the country of origin without a document; or provided false information, forged documents or withheld important information or documents about their identity or nationality; or if they are likely to have maliciously destroyed or disposed of an identity document or a travel document or other document which could be used to establish their identity or nationality.

 - To establish certain facts on which the application for international protection is based that cannot be obtained without the measure, and there is reasonable possibility that the applicant will abscond;